Questions to Connect Around:

 - What content is covered in a training?

-Women’s Ministry trainings are designed to give the women of your church and/or presbytery a framework to think biblically about who God is and who He is calling women to be in the context of the home, church, workplace, and ministry.
-This valuable equipping resource is a series of in-depth seminars that provide a biblical framework for women in ministry as well as practical tools.
+Women’s Ministry Trainings are designed to give the women of your church and/or presbytery a framework to think biblically about who God is and who He is calling women to be in the context of the home, church, workplace, and ministry.
+This valuable equipping resource is a series of in-depth sessions that provide both a biblical framework for women in ministry as well as many practical tools.
 It has been used to establish and reinvigorate women’s ministries across the country.
 Some of the in-depth topics covered include Christian worldview, the Covenant, Church, Womanhood, Kingdom Discipleship and many nuts and bolts of Women’s Ministry.